Have you ever created a set of actions over and over again because the same situation keeps coming up?

 For example, let's say you have a complicated commission formula which takes about six actions to calculate.
 In order to use this formula, you start repeating the same six actions in different controls.

 App Routines allows you to take a set of actions and define it as a routine.
 And then you can call that routine within your app, and Method would run the actions defined in the routine.
+Furthermore, you can even schedule an App Routine so it can run repeatedly at a set time.

 This allows you to reuse a set of actions over and over again without having to copy the same code.